cluffa/pyordle/README.md

 # wordpy
 A simple command line wordle clone.
-Scores are saved to a SQL database and leader boards and game history are printed at the end of a game.
+Scores are saved to a SQL database.
+Global leader boards and game history are printed at the end of a game.

 I created this game to practice Python/SQL and to eventually use for reinforcement learning.